Anthowu07/Data-Validation-Automation-Project/README.md

 ## Features
 - Checks for NULL values in `users`
 - Validates transaction statuses
+- Checks that each transaction has an associated user
 - Reports are saved to `qa_reports/`

+## Logging
+All validation reports and logs will be output to the qa_reports/ folder.
+This folder is ignored in Git, as it contains auto-generated files.

 ## Setup
 ```bash